learn-co-curriculum/python-p3-comprehensions-and-generators/README.md

 in a single line of code.
 - Execute and test Python code using the Python shell and `pytest`.

+***

 ## Key Vocab

-- **List Comprehension**: a syntax for creating lists in Python in a single line of code.
-Very fast, but require the whole list to exist in memory.
-- **Generator Expression**: a syntax for saving expressions that create lists in Python in a single line.
-Not very fast, but they save memory.
+- **Sequence**: a data structure in which data is stored and accessed in a specific order.
+- **Index**: the location, represented by an integer, of an element in a sequence.
 - **Iterable**: able to be broken down into smaller parts of equal size that can be processed in turn.
 You can loop through any iterable object.
+- **Slice**: a group of neighboring elements in a sequence.
+- **Mutable**: an object that can be changed.
+- **Immutable**: an object that cannot be changed. (_Many immutable objects appear mutable because programmers reuse their names for new objects_.)
 - **List**: a mutable data type in Python that can store many types of data.
 The most common data structure in Python.
-- **Range**: an immutable data type in Python that stores integers in a fixed pattern.
+- **Tuple**: an immutable data type in Python that can store many types of data.
-- **Sequence**: a data structure in which data is stored and accessed in a specific order.
+- **Range**: a data type in Python that stores integers in a fixed pattern.
+- **String**: an immutable data type in Python that stores unicode characters in a fixed pattern.
+Iterable and indexed, just like other sequences.

+***

 ## Introduction